 \section{Abstract}

-We describe a method for upper bounding the quantum query complexity of certain boolean formula evaluation problems, using fundamental theorems about the general adversary bound.
-This nonconstructive method gives an upper bound on query complexity without producing an algorithm.
-For example, we describe an oracle problem which we prove (non-constructively) can be solved in $O(1)$ queries, where the previous best quantum algorithm uses a polynomial number of queries.
-We then give an explicit $O(1)$ query algorithm based on span programs, and show that for a special case of this problem, there exists a $O(1)$ query algorithm that uses the quantum Haar transform.
-This special case is a potentially interesting problem in its own right, which we call the \textsc{Haar Problem}.
+We describe a method to upper bound the quantum query complexity of Boolean formula evaluation problems, using fundamental theorems about the general adversary bound.
+This nonconstructive method can give an upper bound on query complexity without producing an algorithm.
+For example, we describe an oracle problem which we prove (non-constructively) can be solved in $O(1)$ queries, where the previous best quantum algorithm uses a polylogarithmic number of queries.
+We then give an explicit $O(1)$-query algorithm for this problem based on span programs.